Dexter1636/Vue_hello_world/doc/vue_notes.md

 ### v-html

 The double mustaches interprets the data as plain text, not HTML.
-In order to output real HTML, you will need to use the `v-html` directive:
+In order to output real HTML, we need to use `v-html`.

 ```HTML
 <p>Using v-html directive: <span v-html="rawHtml"></span></p>